| Here is a list of swords with names, what the name means, who owned them, plus

 The meaning of the word is unclear.

-"came to me when I needed it" ("Not" = need) or
+like "came to me when I needed it" ("Not" = need) or "releaser" in short.

 However, the word "Nötigung", literally: to put somebody in need, to cause distress; but also "to force yourself on somebody" or simply "sexual assault", might be associated with that name.
 Notung then would mean rather something like "enforcer".
 Wagner's Sigfried certainly looses no time to put what Notung symbolizes in Siglinde's sheath, right after he pulled Notung from the tree.